-Eventually, the difference between something fairly silly like a canteen changing the name of a pudding and legitimate and important discussions around positive social change, fairness and inclusivity were indistinguishable – it was all just politically correct nonsense!
-Anything proposed by what was seen as the ‘loony liberal left’, with its obsession with diversity and equality, had to be railed against.
+Eventually, the difference between legitimate and important discussions around positive social change, fairness and inclusivity, and something fairly silly like a canteen changing the name of a pudding, were indistinguishable – it was all just politically correct nonsense!
+With its obsession with diversity and equality, anything proposed by the ‘loony liberal left’ had to be railed against.
 “If I can’t sit in my front garden in my vest eating a moist spotted dick while shouting a cheery good morning to my P*ki neighbour, then I don’t know what’s happened to this country?!”

 But in the same way that ‘political correctness’ was used to constantly beat the left over the head, we now have the equally infuriating term ‘wokeness’ to contend with, which has been weaponised by the right in much the same way.
 Following the Conservatives’ befuddling success in the recent local elections, Dan Wootton claimed that it was proof that “hardworking British folk” had rejected woke politics and that Boris Johnson had to “get serious and inflict a total defeat against divisive wokeism before it’s too late”.